 Campus Safety Protocols - FAQs

-Over the past few months, we have been working hard to ensure that our campus and facilities maintain the highest levels of hygiene.
+We have been working hard to ensure that our campus and facilities maintain the highest levels of hygiene.
 Covid-19 prevention efforts will continue as per KHDA guidelines, in order to ensure that students are in a safe and secure environment.

 Here are some frequently asked questions to help you learn more about what we are doing for your safety, at Amity University Dubai.